 How to compare home improvement loan lenders?

-- Compare interest rates, terms, and fees for lenders
+- Compare interest rates, terms, and fees for personal loans with multiple lenders.

 How do I apply for a home improvement loan?